How New Slot Games are Developed

 After all of this is in place the real nitty gritty work can begin, and this can be thought of as front end, so what the players see and experience; and back end, which is everything going on out of sight in the background that makes the game work.

 The majority of the time, what initially attracts a certain player to a certain slot will be what it looks like and what it is about, or its theme.
-The way the game plays is important but the player can only find this out after they have played it for a while, so to begin with players a totally judging the book by its' cover.
+The way the game plays is important but the player can only find this out after they have played it for a while, so to begin with players are totally judging the book by its' cover.

 Once the game lead and their team are happy with the concept this work is passed on to the art team, who go about creating all of the art work and animations for the game based on the brief drawn up during the planning stages.
 This includes marketing images.